2023 Most Popular Neurobiology & Neurosciences Bachelor's Degree Schools in the Far Western US Region

 On average, neurobiology graduates from USC take out $13,548 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $597.

 With a ranking of #6, University of San Diego did quite well on this year’s most popular schools for neurobiology and neurosciences students working on their bachelor’s degree.
-Located in the city of San Diego, USD is a private not-for-profit school with a moderately-sized student population.
+Located in the city of San Diego, USD is a private not-for-profit college with a moderately-sized student population.

 Women make up 77% of the neurobiology majors at the school.